Vyral/mark-adams/_posts/2022-07-29-is-our-market-crashing-or-slowing-down.md

 ---
 layout: post
-title: Is Our Market Crashing?
-Or Slowing Down?
+title: The Market is Shifting - So Can We
 date: 2022-07-29 14:59:57
 tags:
   - Market Update